Beliavsky/Fortran-tools-on-GitHub/README.md

 [fortiel](https://github.com/Jhuighuy/fortiel): Fortran preprocessor and metaprogramming engine, by Jhuighuy

+[fossil](https://github.com/nrwade0/Fossil): Fortran IDE designed in Python by someone eager to learn Fortran but in an easy and accessible way, by nrwade0

 [hipfort](https://github.com/ROCmSoftwarePlatform/hipfort): Fortran Interface For GPU Kernel Libraries

 [i-CodeCNES](https://github.com/cnescatlab/i-CodeCNES): static code analysis tool to help developers write code compliant with CNES coding rules for Fortran 77, Fortran 90 and Shell, from cnescatlab